Inuyama, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. It's important that you get the necessary type.
-The vast majority of adapters that you can buy are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Be sure to find the right type.
+The majority of adapters currently being sold are simply plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most places.

 If you see the Meiji Mura Museum, wear museum-appropriate clothing and take: